lammpstutorials/lammpstutorials-ebook/test/rst/level1/test.rst

 .. admonition:: About admonition
     :class: info

+    ..  container:: justify

         This is a class info with an equation.

     .. math::

         y = a x + b

+    ..  container:: justify

         And some more text.

+        - list item 1
+        - list item 2

 ..  container:: justify